darinz/DL/04_Training_Techniques/01_regularization_methods.md

             model.load_state_dict(self.best_state)
 ```

+> **Code Walkthrough:**
+> - The `EarlyStopping` class tracks the best validation loss and model weights.
+> - Training stops if the validation loss does not improve for a specified number of epochs (`patience`).
+> - The best model weights can be restored after stopping.

 > **Try it yourself!**
 > Train a model with and without early stopping.
 Plot the training and validation loss curves.
 Where does overfitting begin?